webpack/webpack.js.org/content/how-to/upgrade-from-webpack-1.md

 }
 ```

+Good news: Failure to load a chunk can be handled now because they are Promise based.

 #### Dynamic expressions
-Good news: Failure to load a chunk can be handled now.

 It's possible to pass an partial expression to `System.import`.
 This is handled similar to expressions in CommonJS (webpack creates a context with all possible files).